sylvesters911/Project_Disaster_Response/README.md

 ## Results

 The ML model was build using a pipeline as well as gridsearch to obatin the best model.
 To view the results the following code needs to be run in the flask app in the terminal: python app/run.py.
-After which you have to go to the website [here] (https://view6914b2f4-3001.udacity-student-workspaces.com/) to view a summary of the data provided as two graphs.
+After which you have to go to the website [here](https://view6914b2f4-3001.udacity-student-workspaces.com/) to view a summary of the data provided as two graphs.
 A message can be entered into the bar that states 'enter a message to classified' and clicking the classify message button.
 The message will be classified and the persons that need respond to the message will be marked in green.

-Screenshots wall be provided on both the summary of train data as well as a random classified message [here] () and [here] ()
+Screenshots wall be provided on both the summary of train data as well as a random classified message [here](https://github.com/sylvesters911/Project_Disaster_Response/blob/master/DisasterSummary.PNG) and [here](https://github.com/sylvesters911/Project_Disaster_Response/blob/master/ClassifyExample.PNG)

 ## Acknowledgements and Additional Scripts
-Acknowledgements sited is Udacity and an additional script is used to keep the session active, Figure Ei.
+Acknowledgements sited is Udacity and an additional script is used to keep the session active, Figure Eight.